What’s the real difference between cat 6 and cat 7? If this question bothers you a lot, then we’re here to answer!

 Wondering how much cat 7 ethernet cord consumes?
 The category 7 cable cost around $12000 for 2,000 feet.

-For sure, you’ll have to invest in connectors that cost around $75 each that makes $1,950 of total expense — That’s 50% more cost than the cat 6a and cat 6 ethernet cords.
+For sure, you’ll have to invest in connectors that cost around $75 each, which makes $1,950 of total expense — That’s 50% more cost than the cat 6a and cat 6 ethernet cords.

 Life Span Of CAT6 & CAT7: